Steps for new gardeners to get garden beds ready for spring.

 Here then are some pointers on how to transition a garden from winter to spring.

-- After winter weather has receded , check all of your plants for any snow or ice damage.
+- After winter weather has receded, check all of your plants for any snow or ice damage .
 Are there broken tree branches?
 Damaged bushes?
 Appropriate steps need to be taken to remediate damage as soon as you discover it, as plants will resume growing as the days become longer and the weather warms.
 Damaged plant tissue is an invitation to insects, fungi and molds, which will take advantage of the warming weather and easy access to the plant.

 - Clean up dead or dying plant debris from the previous season to create a healthy bed for new plants.
 Aerate garden beds with a hand cultivator to loosen the top layer of soil so air and water can easily feed plant roots.
 You should also add a generous amount of compost or manure and an organic fertilizer early in the season.

-- During winter, decide on what you want to plant in spring and summer.
+- During winter , decide on what you want to plant in spring and summer.
 This will give you time to do some research on your favorite flowers, vegetables and fruit.
 Research is very valuable in learning how, when and where to plant seeds and seedlings correctly to yield best results.
 For beginning vegetable gardeners I highly recommend buying The Vegetable Gardener’s Bible by Ed Smith.
 It’s a well organized book which I still refer to today.

 - Buy strong, durable garden tools.
 Don’t reach for the prettiest or cheapest.
 Working with cheap garden tools that break, aren’t sharp or otherwise don’t do the job properly is immensely frustrating and can actually damage your plants.
 Before you buy a new tool, make sure it feels comfortable in your hand and it feels like you can apply substantial pressure to it without the tool snapping in two.
 The must-have gardening tools are a digging shovel, hand trowel (for digging small, shallow areas), hand garden cultivator (for aerating) and a garden pruner.
+If you need to remove lots of undergrowth, or chop yard debris for compost, a machete is indispensible.

 - Buy or make a compost bin as soon as possible.
-Composting is key to a garden’s success, as it rejuvenates soil and adds biological elements that bottled or bagged fertilizers simply can’t provide.
+Composting is key to a garden’s success, as it rejuvenates soil and adds biological activity that bottled or bagged fertilizers simply can’t provide.

 - Read gardening books.
 New gardeners should read as much as possible on organic gardening to create a healthy environment for their plants and themselves.